shell-pool/shpool/README.md

 Note that due to limitations in the hooks that ssh exposes to us, you will need to gnubby touch twice in order to use `shpool` in this mode.

-## Usage

-In order to use `shpool` you must start the shpool daemon, either by using the `systemd` user level unit file as described above, or by manually running `shpool daemon`.
-Once the daemon is running, you can connect to it either by running `shpool attach <session name>` or by using the ssh plugin mode described above.

 ### Subcommands